 In this area you can find links to the wide variety of research and innovation taking place within our Faculty.
 Use the links below to visit and explore our five research centres/departments and the research clusters they support.

-The Faculty supports over 450 academic staff who are supported to engage in research, as well as over 30 dedicated research staff, including Professors, Readers and Research Fellows.
+The Faculty supports over 450 academic staff who are supported to engage in research.
 Our teams are at the forefront of research and practice in their subjects and make a direct impact in many ways.
-We have over 240 doctoral students, many of whom are studying for a Professional Doctorate and making a direct impact in their workplaces.
-It's an exciting time to be in the innovative and enterprising areas of Education, Health and Wellbeing.
+We have over 300 doctoral students, including PhD and Professional Doctorate students.

 What does a PhD involve?